jamiec83/mini-project-1/Linux.md

 * RM - RM is used to remove objects whether they are files or directories.
 You can use rm *file or directory name* to remove any unwanted information.
 * History - History is crucial to documenting changes to a given document as it outlines commands that were used depending on what you are viewing.
 You can use history to view this information.
 * Home Directory - The home directory is used to act as a repository for a given logged in user.
 It acts in the way GitHub does to house a user's data in one given place that can be navigated or edited to create new data.
+* Completing File Paths - The tab key is used to speed up the entering of information or file paths in Linux.
+It can automatically complete what you want to type or suggest things to you based off of what you are trying to do.
+If you have a file named applepie.md typing applep with tab may give you the desired file path without finishing typing.
+* Command History - Using the up and down arrows on your keyboard, you can easily navigate your already executed commands as if a history of what you have done was already at your fingertips.
+For example when updating documents, you can easily go through add, commit and push to update Git with a few key presses.